Tanz0rz/haxe-fmod/extension/functions.md

 ## memory_initialize
 <!-- Memory_Initialize -->
 verdict: bound
 Covered by FmodSettings.
 The fixed pool form runs through memoryPoolSize, a byte count the library allocates and hands to FMOD before the system is created.
 The pool never grows, so an exhausted pool fails later calls with FMOD_ERR_MEMORY.
-The callback arguments are not exposed, an allocator would run on every FMOD thread.
+The callback arguments are not exposed, an allocator would run on every FMOD thread, and memtypeflags stays at FMOD_MEMORY_ALL, so the pool serves every allocation type.
 Native only, the web build allocates from the wasm heap.
 ```haxe
 FmodManager.Initialize({memoryPoolSize: 64 * 1024 * 1024});
 ```